salmito/leda/README.md

 Leda is a Lua library for bulding parallel, non-linear pipelines based on the concepts of the SEDA (Staged Event-Driven Architecture).

 ## Compiling and Installing
-Leda is compatible with Lua version 5.1 and Luajit-2.0.0, experimental support for Lua verion 5.2 is available but not fully functional.
+Leda is compatible with Lua version 5.1, 5.2 and Luajit.

 Leda requires Threading Building Blocks (TBB), Libevent and luasocket libraries to work properly.